Resources

 Other Ways To Pay for Braces

-Another popular method is by going to a dental school.
+A popular method to save is by going to a dental school.
 All those talented orthodontists with their own practice had to start somewhere, and dental schools give them real-world experience.
 Students training to be an orthodontist are closely supervised despite being amateurs, so you can have confidence in their care.

 You can also ask your orthodontist if they offer payment plans.
 Some dentists will allow you to repay for services over a long period of time without interest rates, breaking giant sums of cash into more manageable, bite-sized pieces that you pay over months.